rubensolv/CapivaraBot/README.md

                Mari{\~{n}}o, Julian and
                Lelis, Levi HS
                and Nascimento, Mario A},
- title     = {Evolving Action Abstractionsfor Real-Time Planning in Extensive-Form Games}, booktitle = {Proceedings of the {AAAI} Conference on Artificial Intelligence}, year      = {2019},
+ title     = {Action Abstractions for Combinatorial Multi-Armed Bandit Tree Search}, booktitle = {Proceedings of the {AAAI} Conference on Artificial Intelligence and Interactive Digital Entertainment}, year      = {2019},
 }